Ahmad-Balata/Ahmad-Balata/README.md

 # Hi there!
-I'm Ahmed 👋
+I'm Ahmad 👋
 ### 📊 Data Analyst | Excel • SQL • Python • Power Query & BI • DAX

 Data Analyst with a strong technical background in Python and a solid understanding of data-